-Minimum grade-point average requirement As a condition for meeting graduation requirements of the University, students must have at least the minimum overall GPA prescribed by the particular college, which in no case is lower that 2.000, and must have at least a 2.000 (C) or better in specific courses required for the major.
+Minimum grade-point average requirement As a condition for meeting graduation requirements of the University, students must have at least the minimum overall GPA prescribed by the particular college, which in no case is lower that 2.000, and must have at least a 2.000 (C) average or better in specific courses required for the major or a "C" or better in specific courses required for the major if their college or program so requires.
 (See Grades, grade changes, grade points, and grade-point averages).